Analysis of switching operation in quantum conveyance: Introduction

+To analyze the survival probability under conveyance, according to the above-mentioned picture, we propose a formula in which the dominant nonadiabatic effects are decomposed into two universal contributions, namely, adiabatic tunneling during smooth evolution and switching-induced disturbances.
+We analyze the mechanism of the switch disturbance in the context of the adiabatic theorem and also obtain its contribution to the survival probability explicitly.
+Combining this with the contribution from adiabatic tunneling during conveyance with a smooth change of acceleration, we propose a simple formula for the survival probability.
+We apply the proposed formula to various acceleration protocols and find excellent agreement with numerical simulation results, demonstrating that the survival probability is reproduced with very high accuracy.

+The rate of adiabatic tunneling can be obtained by analyzing the case of constant acceleration.
+The contribution from the switching disturbance is common to protocols that share the same form of acceleration near the initial switching point, and we obtain an analytical expression for this contribution.
+Therefore, once the disturbance factors and the adiabatic tunneling rate under constant acceleration are known, the survival probability for a given trapping potential can be estimated without performing full dynamical simulations, regardless of the detailed form of the acceleration protocol $a(t)$.
+This decomposition provides a clear and practical framework for quantifying nonadiabatic effects in real-time quantum control.

 This paper is organized as follows.
-In Sec.~\ref{sec_model}, we present the model of particle conveyance and outline the general strategy for analyzing survival probability.
-In Sec.~\ref{sec_gamma-a}, we derive the adiabatic tunneling rate $\Gamma(a)$.
-In Sec.~\ref{sec_estimation}, we introduce the fitting formula, and in Sec.~\ref{sec_fit}, we analyze the survival probability using this formula, including the effects of disturbances at the initial and final points.
+In Sec.~\ref{sec_1}, we review the adiabatic theorem and nonadiabatic effects arising from changes at switching points.
+In Sec.~\ref{sec_2}, the switching effect in quantum conveyance is studied.
+In Sec.~\ref{sec_3}, survival probabilities in several conveyance protocols are studied.
 In Sec.~\ref{sec:summary}, we summarize our findings.
-In Appendix~\ref{sec_genaral}, we discuss a general formula for the effects of non-adiabatic changes at the initial and final stages.
-In Appendix~\ref{sec_harmonic}, we provide a concrete form of the disturbance factor using a harmonic model.
+In Appendix~\ref{sec_harmonic}, we provide an explicit form of the switching disturbance factor using a harmonic model.